geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 Azure Active Directory is needed to perform several configuration steps when installing Microsoft 365.
 To access Azure Active Directory, you must first prepare for it by performing the following tasks: installing the Microsoft Online Services Sign-In Assistant (MOS SIA) and installing the Windows Azure Active Directory PowerShell Module.

-The Microsoft Online Services Sign-In Assistant provides end user sign-in capabilities to Microsoft Online Services, such as Office 365.
+The Microsoft Online Services Sign-In Assistant provides end-user sign-in capabilities to Microsoft Online Services, such as Office 365.
 The MOS SIA installs client components that allow applications, such as Microsoft Outlook and the Windows Azure Active Directory PowerShell Module, to authenticate to Microsoft Online Services.
 The MOS SIA can also provide an improved sign-in experience, such that end-users can access Microsoft Online Services without having to re-enter their credentials.

 To prepare for Azure Active Directory, you must first download and install the Microsoft Online Services Sign-In Assistant, and then you must install the Windows Azure Active Directory PowerShell Module.

 1. On the LON-DC1 VM, in Internet Explorer, open a new tab and then enter the following URL in the address bar: **https://aka.ms/AA6zxrs**   <br/>

     ‎This will take you to the **Microsoft Download Center** for the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW.**

-2. On the pop-up notification window that appears at the bottom of the screen asking whether you want to run or save the 32 bit .msi file, select **Cancel**.

-3. Since you want to install the 64 bit .msi file, scroll down on the page and under **Thank you for downloading Microsoft Online Services Sign-In Assistant for IT Professionals RTW**, select **click here to download manually**.
+2. Scroll down to the **Microsoft Online Services Sign-In Assistant for IT Professionals RTW** section, leave **English** as the Language, and then select **Download**.

-3. On the **Choose the files that didn't download** page, select the **msoidcli_64bit.msi** check box, and then select **Try again**.
+3. In the **Choose the download that you want** window, select the **msoidcli_64bit.msi** checkbox and then select **Next**.

 4. If a notification bar appears at the bottom of the page indicating that Internet Explorer blocked a pop-up from www.microsoft.com, select **Allow once**.